-UL 441 / ULC S605 Standard for Gas Vents ULC S636 Standard for Type BH Gas Venting Systems UL 1738 Venting Systems for Gas-Burning Appliances, UL 1736 Categories II, III and IV
+UL 441 / ULC S605 Standard for Gas Vents ULC S636 Standard for Type BH Gas Venting Systems

 These codes and standards contain information for the venting of gas fired appliances, including, but not limited to vent sizing, location, clearance to combustibles, and safe installation practices.
 The installation must comply with both the above Federal Codes and with state, provincial, and local codes.